JoeyDevelop/To-Do-List/README.md

 Current features:
  - Tabs open different body sections
  - Add tasks to inbox using form submit

- Upcoming features:
  - Delete tasks
+ - Tasks automatically appear in daily and weekly tabs according to due date

+ Upcoming features/Need to do:
+ - Deleting task in one tab deletes it across all tabs
  - Add projects
  - Update about page
+ - Better organize code

+ Possible features
- - Sort tasks by priority and date
+ - Sort tasks by priority and date(possibly)

- Possible bugs:
- - Tasks are occasionally appended more than once, haven't been able to replicate